akshit619/nodejs-tut/README.md

-## InfoSync - Employee & User Management Backend
+## Data Link - Employee & User Management Backend
 • Developed a robust backend server using Node.js (Express.js) to manage and streamline user and employee information for organizational operations.

 • Implemented JWT-based authentication, ensuring secure and scalable user login and access control across the application.